thelia/thelia.github.io/en/documentation/modules/payment.md

 *
 * This method is call on Payment loop.
 *
-* If you return true, the payment method will de display
+* If you return true, the payment method will be display
 * If you return false, the payment method will not be display *
 * @return boolean